 The following activities are to provide students with experiences to compare weights of different objects and to create a benchmark of what a kilogram feels like.

 - Make available a 1kg weight for students to use to give them the ‘feel’ of a kilogram.

 - Seat the class in a circle around a variety of items from around the room, from your kitchen, environment etc. Ensure items like 1kg bag of sugar or a 1 litre container of milk or water are included in the items as such items will become useful benchmarks.

 - On large sheets of paper draw and label the following buckets.

 - Ask individuals to select an item and place it in the most appropriate bucket.
 Before each item is placed in the bucket it would be a good idea to pass the object around the circle for students to feel the mass of each object.
 This activity could be carried out in smaller groups if necessary to give individuals more hands-on experience.

 In preparation for Session 3 ask students to locate items from around their home that they believe would make good benchmarks for 1kg.
-Ask them to bring along an object that they think has a one kilogram mass.
+Ask them to bring along an object that they think has a mass of one kilogram.

 - Ask individuals to bring their 1 kg benchmark items to the mat.

-- Using scales check the actual measurement of each of the around 1kg items to see how close they are to 1kg.
+- Using scales check the actual measurement of each of the items to see how close they are to 1kg.
 Record the weight of each item in a large table or on separate pieces of paper.